-Lars Fredriksson, founder of skin care brand Verso, also warns those with dry skin should look into pairing their retinol with extra-hydrating products, as the ingredient can dry skin out.
+Lars Fredriksson, founder of skin care brand Verso, also warns that those with dry skin should look into pairing their retinol with extra-hydrating products, as the ingredient can dry skin out.

-He also adds that those with sun-damaged and more aged skin should look to use retinol products more frequently and seek formulas with a higher concentration of retinol.
+He adds that those with sun-damaged and more aged skin should look to use retinol products more frequently and seek formulas with a higher concentration of retinol.

 How to use retinol

-But regardless of the retinol product you use, Montague-King says, “When applied topically, it is best incorporated at night, as vitamin A can cause photosensitivity.
+But regardless of the retinol cream or product you use, Montague-King says, “When applied topically, it is best incorporated at night, as vitamin A can cause photosensitivity.
 It is also recommended to slowly introduce vitamin A into your routine and adjust accordingly to your skin type and what condition is being treated.”
 Montague-King also recommends “starting with twice a week to avoid a ‘retinol response’ or irritation while your skin is getting used to the increase in cell turnover.
 And always remember to use an SPF during the day.”

 When it comes to using retinol products, it’s not only important to remember that you should start off slowly and regularly use sunscreen, but to also understand the initial effects it will have on your skin.

 “Occasionally, retinol can cause irritation, temporary dryness, redness or tingling.
 These responses are often misunderstood as a bad reaction or an allergy and often result in clients not wanting to continue with the product.
 The opposite is true – all these sensations are positive signs of restoration and rejuvenation of the skin.
-New skin is delicate and should not be exposed to the sun, this is why this product has restrictions: it is to be used a night and SPF daily is non negotiable,” says Samantha Wheeler, Senior Dermal Clinician at Total Face Group.
+New skin is delicate and should not be exposed to the sun, this is why this product has restrictions: it is to be used at night and SPF daily is non-negotiable,” says Samantha Wheeler, Senior Dermal Clinician at Total Face Group.